2018 - Technical Reports

 ORCA is a garbage collection protocol for actor-based programs.
 Multiple actors may mutate the heap while the collector is running without any dedicated synchronisation.
 ORCA is applicable to any actor language whose type system prevents data races and which supports causal message delivery.
 We present a model of ORCA which is parametric to the host language and its type system.
 We describe the interplay between the host language and the collector.
 We give invariants preserved by ORCA, and prove its soundness and completeness.

-Pierre-Louis Aublin, Florian Kelbert, Dan O'Keeffe, Divya Muthukumaran, Christian Priebe, Joshua Lind, Robert Krahn, Christof Fetzer, David Eyers, Peter Pietzuch, 16ppReport: 2018/2
+Pierre-Louis Aublin, Florian Kelbert, Dan O'Keeffe, Divya Muthukumaran, Christian Priebe, Joshua Lind, Robert Krahn, Christof Fetzer, David Eyers and Peter Pietzuch, 16ppReport: 2018/2

 Users of online services such as messaging, code hosting and collaborative document editing expect the services to uphold the integrity of their data.
 Despite providers' best efforts, data corruption still occurs, but at present service integrity violations are excluded from SLAs.
 For providers to include such violations as part of SLAs, the competing requirements of clients and providers must be satisfied.
 Clients need the ability to independently identify and prove service integrity violations to claim compensation.
 At the same time, providers must be able to refute spurious claims.

-Gian Ntzik, Pedro da Rocha Pinto, Julian Sutherland, Philippa Gardner, 54ppReport: 2018/3
+Gian Ntzik, Pedro da Rocha Pinto, Julian Sutherland and Philippa Gardner, 54ppReport: 2018/3

 POSIX is a standard for operating systems, with a substantial part devoted to specifying file-system operations.
 File-system operations exhibit complex concurrent behaviour, comprising multiple actions affecting different parts of the state: typically, multiple atomic reads followed by an atomic update.
 However, the standard's description of concurrent behaviour is unsatisfactory: it is fragmented; contains ambiguities; and is generally under-specified.
 We provide a formal concurrent specification of POSIX file systems and demonstrate scalable reasoning for clients.
 Our specification is based on a concurrent specification language, which uses a modern concurrent separation logic for reasoning about abstract atomic operations, and an associated refinement calculus.
 Our reasoning about clients highlights an important difference between reasoning about modules built over a heap, where the interference on the shared state is restricted to the operations of the module, and modules built over a file system, where the interference cannot be restricted as the file system is a public namespace.
 We introduce specifications conditional on context invariants used to restrict the interference, and apply our reasoning to the example of lock files.